1.1 Definitions. In these Conditions, the following definitions apply:

-(b) each delivery of the Goods is accompanied by a delivery note which shows the date of the Order, the Order number (if any), the type and quantity of the Goods (including the code number of the Goods, where applicable), special storage instructions (if any) and, if the Goods are being delivered by instalments, the outstanding balance of Goods remaining to be delivered; and
+- Each delivery of the Goods is accompanied by a delivery note which shows the date of the Order, the Order number (if any), the type and quantity of the Goods (including the code number of the Goods, where applicable), special storage instructions (if any) and, if the Goods are being delivered by instalments, the outstanding balance of Goods remaining to be delivered

-(c) if the Supplier requires the Customer to return any packaging material to the Supplier, that fact is clearly stated on the delivery note.
-Any such packaging material shall be returned to the Supplier at the cost of the Supplier.
+- If the Supplier requires the Customer to return any packaging material to the Supplier, that fact is clearly stated on the delivery note.
+Any such packaging material shall be returned to the Supplier at the cost of the Supplier

 4.2 The Supplier shall deliver the Goods:

-(a) on the date specified in the Order, or, if no such date is specified, within 28 days of the date of the Order;
+- On the date specified in the Order, or, if no such date is specified, within 28 days of the date of the Order

-(b) to the Customer's premises as specified by the Customer or such other location as is set out in the Order, or as instructed by the Customer prior to delivery (Delivery Location); and
+- To the Customer's premises as specified by the Customer or such other location as is set out in the Order, or as instructed by the Customer prior to delivery (Delivery Location)

-(c) during the Customer's normal business hours, or otherwise as instructed by the Customer.
+- During the Customer's normal business hours, or otherwise as instructed by the Customer

 4.3 Delivery of the Goods shall be completed on the completion of safe unloading the Goods in good condition at the Delivery Location, save that where requested by the Customer, the Supplier will install the Goods at the Delivery Location and perform such tests as are necessary to demonstrate to the Company’s satisfaction that the Goods comply with its requirements, in which case delivery shall be completed at the time that the Customer confirms the same to the Supplier (any such confirmation to be entirely without prejudice to the Customer’s rights under clauses 3 or 5).